authwave/authwave-php/README.md

 Basic usage
 -----------

-With the following PHP code below, you can display a log in button that, when clicked, changes to a log out button and displays a greeting to the logged in user.
+With the following PHP code below, you can display a login button that, when clicked, changes to a logout button and displays a greeting to the logged-in user.

 ```php
 <?php